West Virginia Law Review

 subject, [FN25] wrote of a similar rule:

-of the Defendant's evidence on the former trial should be
+The whole of the Defendant's evidence on the former

-proved, for if in one part of his evidence he corrected any
+trial should be proved, for if in one part of his evidence

-it will save him from the perils of perjury.
-[FN26]
+second answer, it will save him from the perils of perjury.

 In addition, other English [FN27]